 “Putting on my snowshoes for the first time each winter is like a rebirth.
 Having done so before many times, the experience still seems new and fresh.
 I had that feeling again today as I headed out on my snowshoes for the first time this season.”
 (Jim Joque, 2018 journal)

-“We were out about 100 yards or so in two feet of snow, when Liz (my wife) stopped and said, ‘Is this your idea of fun?’
+“We were out about 100 yards or so in two feet of snow when Liz (my wife) stopped and said, ‘Is this your idea of fun?’
 We turned around and went back to the Center.
 End of snowshoeing for her.”
-(Jim Joque, 1993 Journal)
+(Jim Joque, 1993 journal)

-We set out that day breaking trail through very deep snow.
+We set out that day, breaking trail through bottomless snow.
 I looked forward to hiking through scenic wooded hills in Hixon Forest and over the snow-covered La Crosse River Marsh at Myrick Park in Wisconsin.
 However, my wife’s bindings were not compatible with her boots.
 She soon gave up after a very short distance.

-At the time, my traditional snowshoes were a pair of green-mountain, modified bearpaws with leather webbing and neoprene bindings.
-A couple years later, I bought aluminum-frame Tubbs Eclipse recreation snowshoes that lasted a long time.
-Currently, I use Northern Lites Backcountry snowshoes.
+At the time, my traditional snowshoes were a pair of Green Mountain Modified Bearpaws with leather webbing and neoprene bindings.
+A couple of years later, I bought aluminum-frame Tubbs Eclipse recreation snowshoes that lasted a long time.
+Currently, I use the Northern Lites Backcountry snowshoes.

 “I bought a pair of snowshoes for Jade (my granddaughter).
 It amazed me that as soon as she put them on, she took off walking in the snow.
 She took to snowshoeing like a duck to water.”
-(Jim Joque, 1999 Journal)
+(Jim Joque, 1999 journal)

 I took their family on a snowshoeing hike at Wisconsin’s Rib Mountain State Park.
 It delighted me to see the girls take to the snow.
-However, half way up a hill Amber became tired and ended up getting a free ride over her mother’s shoulder the rest of the way.
+However, halfway up a hill, Amber became tired and ended up getting a free ride over her mother’s shoulder the rest of the way.

 For several seasons, a co-instructor and I led a weekend snowshoe program for kids and parents at Treehaven, a 1400-acre property of the University of Wisconsin-Stevens Point (UWSP).
-We taught basic snowshoe skill, went on nature hikes, played games on snowshoes, and told stories after making s’mores around an evening campfire.
+At this course, we taught basic snowshoe skills, went on nature hikes, played games on snowshoes, and told stories after making s’mores around an evening campfire.

-I participated in a wolf study seminar at UWSP’s Treehaven where we snowshoed into the backcountry tracking wolves.
+I participated in a wolf study seminar at UWSP’s Treehaven, where we snowshoed into the backcountry tracking wolves.
 During the program, our group found wolf tracks in the snow along the trail.
 We followed the tracks that led to a dead deer.
 We were most surprised to see how thorough the wolves were in cleaning out their prey.

 “This is the third year teaching an 8-week snowshoeing college course.
 It keeps getting better, and students seem more satisfied with the class…probably since we spend more or most of the time outdoors.”
-(Jim Joque, 2004 Journal)
+(Jim Joque, 2004 journal)

 Once basic skills were mastered, students would hike trails, climb steep hills, and learn about snowshoes, clothing, layering, footwear, winter safety, survival skills, and more.
 Finally, we split into teams and played games on snowshoes, including ball games, hide-and-seek, racing, and maze challenges.

 Most of my snowshoeing classes were weekend, 1-credit courses for UWSP.
-I also taught an 8-week course, where on our final evening I took students on a snowshoe hike up Rib Mountain.
+I also taught an 8-week course, where on our final evening, I took students on a snowshoe hike up Rib Mountain.
 When reaching the summit, I grilled bratwurst with all the fixings.
 That was a memorable way to conclude a course.

 “Darkness was about an hour away.
-But in route we crossed a creek and one of my students went through ice…and he was in jeans.
-So, his boots, socks and jeans were wet.
-I decided to return to Balsam campsite, set up tents, start a fire and get this student into dry clothes.”
-(Jim Joque, 2005 Journal)
+But in route, we crossed a creek, and one of my students went through ice…and he was in jeans.
+So, his boots, socks, and jeans were wet.
+I decided to return to Balsam campsite, set up tents, start a fire, and get this student into dry clothes.”
+(Jim Joque, 2005 journal)